In honor of the upcoming Memorial Day, which lands on May 25 this year, we are highlighting services Davey has performed at cemeteries across the U.S.

 Davey, CALCP and other volunteers started in 2009 by developing test plots for various native grasses.
 Volunteers loosened the soil, applied native grass seed and fertilizer.
 In all, volunteers created eight test plots to determine which grasses would do the best in the dry semi-desert conditions with only 12 inches to 15 inches of annual rainfall.

 The cemetery does have some trees that are drought-resistant and as much as 100 years old.
-Davey has helped prune those hardier trees, such as burr oaks and Kentucky coffee trees, so the cemetery could retain some of its historic tree canopy.
+Davey has helped prune those hardier trees, such as burr oaks and Kentucky coffee trees, so the cemetery could retain some of its historic tree canopies.

 “A lot of the work we do out there is slow and careful work,” he says.
 “Cemeteries are solemn places, and we certainly don’t want to damage headstones.
 We take pride in our work every day, but we certainly take pride in our donated services to the cemetery at a little bit higher level.”